-While generic versions of Librium — chlordiazepoxide –may still be available around the world, the brand name Librium has been discontinued in the US according to “Drug Patent Watch.”
-1 Whether used for a prolonged time or as little as a few weeks, Librium use can develop a morass of side-effects that overshadow any perceived benefits.
-Another huge liability of relying on benzodiazepines for any length of time is the wide range of Librium withdrawal symptoms when the drug is stopped.
+While generic versions of Librium — chlordiazepoxide — may still be available around the world, the brand name Librium has been discontinued in the US according to “Drug Patent Watch.”
+1 Whether used for a prolonged time or as little as a few weeks, Librium use can develop an extensive set of side effects that may overshadow any perceived benefits.
+There may be concerns about the wide range of Librium withdrawal symptoms when the drug is stopped.
 Some of these withdrawals can be debilitating and even life-threatening in their most severe cases.
 A third major risk is a link between benzodiazepines and birth defects.
 The use of alternatives addresses unwanted symptoms, such as anxiety or insomnia, etc. without the aforementioned liabilities going into play.

 Librium alternatives, on the other hand, can be used to boost and help rehabilitate neurochemistry naturally, as opposed to the manipulation or numbing of natural systems in the body.
 Librium alternatives help to stabilize the CNS and brain using drug-free, scientifically proven techniques.
 At Alternative to Meds Center, each client’s treatment is designed uniquely for them by our team of medical professionals.
 The goal is not just to discover the underlying problems that led to Librium use but to actually resolve them without the risks connected with benzodiazepine use.
 More details can be found below on some examples of methods used as Librium alternatives.